toonshouin/mysite/readme.md

+# ‼️ This site going to have a new look , and also using new programming language soon.
+And all the info won't update anymore.
+So, stay tuned. ‼️

-# Introducting The new ToonStoryTime's Website.
+# Introducting , ToonStoryTime's Website.

 ![Image of the new website.](preview/screenshot.png)